 Build relationships with local community influencers and elected leaders.

 Federal resources help you learn more about important issues.

-ACRL’s annual Legislative Agenda lists objectives for legislative action at the national level on issues that affect the welfare of academic and research libraries.
-This document is typically issued each spring, prior to National Library Legislative Day, and focuses on issues that the U.S. Congress has recently taken action on, or will act on, in the year ahead.
-ACRL is active in advocating for policy and legislation through the ALA Washington Office, as well as through coalition work with groups such as the Open Access Working Group and the Library Copyright Alliance.
-The following list is in priority order and includes the issues that will be the focus of ACRL’s advocacy in 2019:
+The ACRL Legislative Agenda and the ALA Legislative Agenda list objectives for legislative action at the national level on issues that affect the welfare of libraries.
+ACRL’s annual Legislative Agenda focuses on issues affecting academic and research libraries that the U.S. Congress has recently taken action on, or will act on, in the year ahead.
+ACRL is active in advocating for policy and legislation through the ALA Public Policy and Advocacy Office, as well as through coalition work with groups such as the Open Access Working Group and the Library Copyright Alliance.
+The following list is in priority order and includes the issues that will be the focus of ACRL’s advocacy in 2020: